Einstein said there are five ascending levels of intellect:

 It’s also the reason we’ve gone from having five bank accounts to two.
 It’s why we’ve consolidated our investments from three companies to one: Vanguard.

 When we first wised up about our finances, we had a checking and savings account, two credit cards, and lots of investment accounts at different banks or firms.
 Some were from my college investing days (Ameritrade), some were from Mr. ThreeYear’s work.
-We had credit card balances on three different credit cards.
+We had credit card balances on three different credit cards and 529 account.
 It took so much mental energy just to keep up with the payment due dates.

 Now, our finances look a little simpler: